 - Identify and promote strategies to reduce systemic and organisational barriers to recovery that compromise our recovery principles and values.

-Please note: NEBMHS aims to support persons in recovery by applying recovery principles in all interactions, practices and documentation so that the response is individualised and enables self-determination and personal recovery
+We aim to support people in recovery by applying recovery principles in all interactions, practices and documentation so that the response is individualised and enables self-determination and personal recovery